“My heart, O God, is steadfast; I will sing and make music with all my soul.” Psalms 108

 Within our positive learning environment, the children will have the opportunity to learn a musical instrument, listen to live music and use technology appropriately.
 The children will also have the opportunity to showcase their skills and perform to the wider community.

 We are now an official Music Mark school.
 We have been recognised for the commitment we have placed on providing the children of St Thomas with a high quality music education.

-The National Curriculum for Music for Key Stage 1 and 2 provides children with access to a wide range of Music that will enable them to have access to the greatest of art forms.
+The National Curriculum states that Music is a universal language that embodies one of the highest forms of creativity.
+Music for Key Stage 1 and 2 at St Thomas of Canterbury provides children with access to a wide range of Music that will enable them to have access to the greatest of art forms.

 Music specialists; providing high quality learning.
 Mr Morris teaches Year 1 to Year 4 and Mr Charles teaches Year 5 and Year 6.
 One class in each year group will teach the topic weekly for the first half term and the other class will be taught music the following half term.
 The subject leader is Miss Lavin and our MAPAS teachers Mr Morris and Mr Charles have created a new music scheme of work to enhance the children's learning.

 The four key concepts of Music are: